 Your best bet here?
-Instead of a sugary, carb-heavy meal, I recommend a healthy smoothie.
+Instead of a sugary, carb-heavy meal, try a healthy smoothie.
 Thanks to the fruit, you can satisfy sweet-loving taste buds, while also getting in a serving of veggies, along with healthy fat and protein via coconut milk, bone broth protein powder, collagen, or other healthy mix-ins.

 If you find yourself in the latter group, instead of beating yourself up over not loving breakfast, a better option might be intermittent fasting (IF).
 There are several different types of IF, but one of the easiest is time-restricted fasting, or 16/8, during which you refrain from eating for 16 hours (usually post-dinner through lunchtime) and eat only for 8 hours during the day.

 In addition to being a more palatable option for non-AM eaters, intermittent fasting benefits include weight loss(1), reducing inflammation(2), maintaining heart health(3), and stabilizing blood sugar(4).

 Mornings aren’t for everyone.
 But if you’re an evening fitness fan – or if you avoid working out altogether – you might want to consider setting an alarm clock.

 Getting your blood pumping first thing in the morning is actually a great way to boost energy levels – sans caffeine.
 Unfortunately, evening workouts can lead to tossing and turning if you’re hitting the gym too close to bedtime, but switching to a morning sweat session can lead to deeper, higher-quality sleep.

 Additionally, morning workouts help boost your metabolism, burning more calories throughout the day and increasing productivity.
 You’re also more likely to make healthier choices at mealtime if you’ve exercised first thing.